JosephPVera/Localized-States/Examples/readme.md

 ---
-# Examples to use the extra scripts store in the [Extra-scripts](https://github.com/JosephPVera/Localized-States/tree/main/Extra-scripts) folder
+# Examples of how to use the extra scripts stored in the [Extra-scripts](https://github.com/JosephPVera/Localized-States/tree/main/Extra-scripts) folder
 ---

-Steps for Quantum ESPRESSO calculations using **PBE** and **HSE06** functionals.

-A guide to installing quantum ESPRESSO can be found in the [Quantum ESPRESSO repository](https://github.com/JosephPVera/Quantum_espresso_software).
+So far, these scripts have not been implemented in the LSPD package.

 ---
-# 1. PBE functional
+# 1. VASP software
 ---

 ## 1.1.
 Workflow